withastro/docs/src/pages/en/core-concepts/framework-components.md

 ⚙️ View the [Integrations Guide](/en/guides/integrations-guide) for more details on installing and configuring Astro integrations.

+⚙️ Want to see an example for the framework of your choice?
+Visit [astro.new](https://astro.new) and select one of the framework templates.

 ## Using Framework Components

 Use your JavaScript framework components in your Astro pages, layouts and components just like Astro components!
 All your components can live together in `/src/components`, or can be organized in any way you like.